 - Crystal Swain Bates, Author of Big Hair, Don't Care

-In 2019, there were several high-profile books that were recalled or cancelled for publication because the author had not actually lived the life they were writing about.
+In 2019, several high-profile books were recalled or canceled for publication because the author had not actually lived the life they were writing about.
 While the call for diverse books increases, the industry is facing the problem of who should be telling these stories.

-If your writing depicts an authentic diverse experience, I encourage you to join in the conversation through #OwnVoices.
-To learn more about how Duyvis recommends usage of #OwnVoices hashtag go to http://www.corinneduyvis.net/ownvoices/.
+If your writing depicts an authentic diverse experience, I encourage you to join the conversation through #OwnVoices.
+To learn more about how Duyvis recommends the usage of the #OwnVoices hashtag, go to http://www.corinneduyvis.net/ownvoices/.